nanomsg/nng/docs/ref/api/id_map.md

 largest possible identifier is allocated.
 After wrapping, only identifiers that are no longer in use will be considered.
-No effort is made to order the availability of identifiers based on when they were freed.{{footnote: The concern about possibly reusing a recently released identifier comes into consideration after the range has wrapped.
+No effort is made to order the availability of identifiers based on when they were freed.[^id_reuse]

+[^id_reuse]:
+    The concern about possibly reusing a
+    recently released identifier comes into consideration after the range has wrapped.
-Given a sufficiently large range, this is unlikely to be a concern.}}
+    Given a sufficiently large range, this is unlikely to be a concern.

 As with [`nng_id_set`], this may need to allocate memory and can thus fail with [`NNG_ENOMEM`].